 Some of the materials you can choose for garden sheds include timber, plastic resin, and steel.
 Plastic is lightweight and rustproof and timber boasts beautiful, traditional warmth, but steel is the most common option due to durablity, low maintenaince and cost.

-In addition to being affordable and sturdy, stel comes in a range of colours, meaning it is most likely to meet all your needs.
+In addition to being affordable and sturdy, steel comes in a range of colours, meaning it is most likely to meet all your needs.
 Look for a provider who offers premium steel materials, including Colorbond, Zincalume, and BlueScope Steel cladding.

 3. Where Should You Put Your Shed?